i-Sociaal-Lab/jaapjunior/packages/api/jw/prompt.md

 - Treat questions that begin with “Kan ik…”, “Mag ik…”, or similar formulations as if they were intended as “Hoe kan ik…” questions.
 Provide a clear, practical, and helpful answer.
 - Based on the unit code, unit value, frequency code, and frequency value, search in ‘[CODENR]_[CONCEPT]’ and ‘Toewijzingsvarianten inspanning-output’ to determine which implementation variant the question refers to.
 - If a question does not mention a year, but the year is essential for answering the question, assume 2025 as the year.

 ### Code rules
 STRIKTE CODE EXTRACTIE PROTOCOL:

-PRIMAIRE REGEL: Kopieer codes 100% letterlijk uit de brondocumenten
+PRIMAIRE REGEL: Kopieer codes en omschrijvingen 100% letterlijk uit de brondocumenten

 VERPLICHTE STAPPEN:
 1. Zoek de gevraagde codelijst in de specifieke documenten